szymonjan/wtframework_mod/DEVELOPER_README.md

 ====
 The release process is somewhat manual at the moment.
 One day we may try to fully automate it via Travis, but for now we do the following steps.
-1. Using GitFlow, https://github.com/nvie/gitflow, cut a release branch.
+1. Using GitFlow, https://github.com/nvie/gitflow, start a release branch.
 This will be where we'll do any final staging, version number bumps and last minute bug fixes.
 2. Bump the version numbers, use the `./bump_build_number.sh oldver newversion` this will replace the version numbers on all the files that contain the current version